awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 + Index data [manually](indexing.md) or from [other AWS services](integrations.md)
 + Use [OpenSearch Dashboards](dashboards.md) to search your data and create visualizations

-For information on migrating to OpenSearch Service from a self\-managed OpenSearch cluster, see [Migrating to Amazon OpenSearch Service](migration.md)\.
+For information on migrating to OpenSearch Service from a self\-managed OpenSearch cluster, see [Tutorial: Migrating to Amazon OpenSearch Service](migration.md)\.

 ## Related services<a name="related-services"></a>